If you prefer, please listen to this recorded webinar and others.

 Just like in life, work before play.
 Once responsibilities are completed at a specified time, routine privileges can be accessed.
 For extra reinforcement, add a special privilege at times.
 Behaviors can be tracked if needed with checklists, and stickers for younger kids.
 Positive consequences usually are effective and include praise and celebrations.
 Use consequences that are logically related.
 An example may be researching a topic, volunteering or providing restitution.
 Most importantly, be consistent.
 For older kids predetermine consequences with them.
 They do not respond well with surprises.

 The only talk at this point is based on empathy; no use to discuss or argue when informing them of a consequence.
-Negative reactions teach negative reactions.
+Negative reactions teach negative reactions and impede learning.
 Using fear, threats or isolation may be effective in the short-term, but not the long-term.
 As Abraham Lincoln said, “Force is all conquering but its victories are short-lived.”
 Hopefully, wrong choices are not reinforced by our negative reactions.
-The love conflict means kids automatically oppose your position when they are upset and they can’t receive new information.
+The law of conflict means kids automatically oppose your position when they are upset and they can’t receive new information.
 The law of practice means behavior is skill based requires repetition.
 Kids watch you more than they listen to you.
 The law of self-determination means the more freedom is limited the likelihood of poor choices increase.
 Kids need to be able to make their own choices and will learn best with consistent consequences.

 This approach can take a long time to develop.
 In times of stress though, we have a need to lower expectations to effectively deal with increased demands.
 Give more generous breaks between tasks.
 Another suggestion is to limit exposure to bad news that you can’t do anything about.
 Kids in general have difficulty with regulation but now it may be worse.
 They can have difficulty putting on the brakes from acting on incoming stimuli, are distractible, impulsive, and have lots of energy.
 Difficulty can also be seen in disengaging from enjoyable activities.